Memorytaco/Melt/README.md

 $ ./helper install # use this to install
 $ ./helper uninstall # use this to uninstall
 ```

+## current status
+* add subcommand logic now
+* will add more subcommands to complete the function
+* building lago help system and lago shell now
+* adding build command

 ## maybe you are more interested on my temp blog
 Here is it . --> [Lago](https://memorytoco.github.io/Lago/) <--